RFID stands for Radio Frequency IDentification.

 Often, it is important to know the direction in which the product is traveling.
 Directionality can be determined by using one of two methods: calculated or assumed.

 Calculating directionality is the most accurate method to determine the path of an item.
 This works by comparing the outputs of two or more read points.
 When a tag is seen in read zone A, and then in read zone B, it can be determined that the tag is moving in the direction from A to B. This is an extremely simplistic description of a much more complicated algorithm.
-We have an in-depth article with graphics here.

 Assuming directionality is the simpler of the two methods, but not always possible or accurate.
 For example, if a dock door is dedicated for only outbound shipping functions, then it can be assumed that when a tag is seen there, it is traveling out through the door.
 The problem with this assumption is that goods are often loaded, un-loaded, and re-loaded again.
 Assuming directionality does not take this process into account.